shubhamagarwal92/shubhamagarwal92.github.io/index.md

 Past: @AdobeResearch | @GSoC | @XRCE | @IITDelhi
 <br />
 <br />
-Research Challenges: Alana @ Alexa Prize Socialbot Challenge' 18 | Pikabot @ Visual Dialog Challenge' 18 | NLE @ E2E NLG Challenge' 17
+Past Research Challenges: Alana @ Alexa Prize Socialbot Challenge' 18 | Pikabot @ Visual Dialog Challenge' 18 | NLE @ E2E NLG Challenge' 17

-<h2> My (customary) bio </h2>
+<h2> Bio </h2>

 My research mostly focuses on visual grounding (symbol grounding) and context modeling (communicative grounding) in multi-modal visual conversational agents.
 I am interested to build machines that can see and talk.
 My research interests broadly span multi-modal representation and transfer learning for vision and language problems.
 Previously I also explored Natural Language Generation for data-to-text and knowledge grounded multi-modal dialog response generation.
 I was an integral part of Team Alana - finalists to Amazon’s Alexa Prize Socialbot Grand Challenge 2018.
 My submission was also the runner-up for the Visual Dialog Challenge 2018 (Pikabot) and E2E NLG Challenge 2017 (NLE).
 I am an active blogger, often contributing to open-source repositories for the democratization of AI.
-I also co-organized the Workshop on Evaluating NLG Evaluation (EvalNLGEval at INLG'20) and Workshop on Human Evaluation of NLP Systems (HumEval at EACL'21); served on the Program Committee for NeurIPS and ACL workshops; reviewed for NLP/AI conferences (NeurIPS, ICLR, ACL, COLING), and published at top NLP conferences such as ACL, EACL, EMNLP, INLG, SIGDial.
+I also co-organized the Workshop on Evaluating NLG Evaluation (EvalNLGEval at INLG'20) and Workshop on Human Evaluation of NLP Systems (HumEval at EACL'21); served on the Program Committee for NeurIPS and ACL workshops; reviewed for NLP/AI conferences (NeurIPS, ICML, ICLR, ACL, COLING), and published at top NLP conferences such as ACL, EACL, EMNLP, INLG, SIGDial.

 <h2> Visitors on the page - Thank you for visiting! </h2>